 - Jen and Clara Deser (NCAR Scientist) awarded the 2016 CESM Distinguished Achievement Award for their work on the CESM Large Ensemble Project.

 - Jen lectured at the Abisko Polar Prediction School held in Abisko, Sweden.

 - ATOC Ph.D.
 Candidate and Kay group member Vineel Yettella publishes in Climate Dynamics - How will precipitation change in extratropical cyclones as the planet warms?: Insights from a large initial condition climate model ensemble.
 Congrats Vineel!!

 Authors in italics are students/postdocs.

-DuVivier, A., DeRepentigny, P., Holland, M., Webster, M., Kay, J. E., and D. Perovich (submitted), Going with the floe: tracking CESM Large Ensemble sea ice in the Arctic provides context for ship-based observations, The Cryosphere
+DuVivier, A., DeRepentigny, P., Holland, M., Webster, M., Kay, J. E., and D. Perovich (revised), Going with the floe: tracking CESM Large Ensemble sea ice in the Arctic provides context for ship-based observations, The Cryosphere

 Takahashi, H., Lebsock, M., Richardson, M., Marchand, R. and J. E. Kay (2019), When will spaceborne cloud radar detect upward shifts in cloud heights?, JGR-Atmospheres, DOI: 10.1029/2018JD030242